ofelipelopes/ofelipelopes/README.md

 ### Hello, I've waited here for you 🎤

-- 🔭 I’m currently working as Software Engineer focusing, but not limited to, python language.
+- 🔭 I’m currently working as Software Engineer focusing on, but not limited to, python language.
 - 📫 How to reach me: felipelopeseti@gmail.com.
 - 😄 Pronouns: He/Him.